 If you want to cancel a pending card transaction, your best bet is to work out the issue with the merchant.

+Don’t worry, it’s fairly common.
 A pending transaction is one that has not yet posted to your account.
-Online transactions tend to appear as pending until the merchant actually ships your purchase and bills your card.
+In the case of your shopping spree, online transactions tend to appear as pending until the merchant actually ships your purchase and bills your card.

 If you stayed at a hotel, rented a car or paid for gas using your best credit card, these merchants could also place a hold on your card that appears as a pending charge.

 After a transaction posts to your account, you can dispute the charge if you have any issue with the purchase, thanks to the Fair Credit Billing Act.
 What if you have an issue before the transaction posts and want to cancel a pending card transaction?
 That is a trickier situation.